rkillickdev/plan-it-go/README.md

 *  **One to many relationship:**  Place model and Review model - one place can have many reviews
 *  **One to many relationship:**  Profile model and Review model - one profile can have many reviews

 From the original planning phase to the final site, tweaks were made to the database schema to suit the functionality of the site.
-In particular, the Places database was modified to store any fields required from the Apify web scraper json response.
+In particular, the Places database was modified to store any fields required from the APIFY web scraper json response.
 Some fields remain in models that are not yet used, but will provide future functionality.
 For example the Trip start and end DateFields.
-A PDF for the original database schema v01 Can be viewd [here](docs/database-schema/planit-go-database-highlight-schema-v01.pdf)
+A PDF for the original database schema v01 Can be viewed [here](docs/database-schema/planit-go-database-highlight-schema-v01.pdf)

 The database schema was created using [dbdiagram.io](https://dbdiagram.io/home) and can be found [here](https://dbdiagram.io/d/PlanIt-Go-Database-Schema-Final-656329493be1495787bf2ddf)